Industrial Mineral Resources in New Mexico

 - Nepheline syenite

-- Rare Earth Elements (REE) NMG article, Earth Matters
+- Rare Earth Elements (REE) (NMG article, Earth Matters)

 New Mexico leads the U.S. in production of potash, zeolite, and perlite.
 Intreped Mining LLC and Mossaic operate potash mines in the Carlsbad potash district.
 Potash is used as fertilizer and as a chemical in specialty and industrial markets.
 St. Cloud Mining Co. (a subsidiary of Imagin Minerals, Inc.) operates the largest zeolite mine in the U.S. at the Stone House mine in Sierra County.
 Zeolites are minerals found disseminated in altered volcanic ash and clinoptilolite is the predominant mineral with unique physical, chemical, and cation exchange properties for uses in agriculture, industrial, and environmental applications.
 In New Mexico, perlite is found in high-silica rhyolite lava flows and lava domes that are typically 3.3-7.8 Ma.
 Pumice is found in the Jemez Mountains and the Mogollon-Datil volcanic field.
 New Mexico produces 7 different types of cement at a total estimated capacity of 500,000 short tons/year of cement from the Tijeras cement plant operated by Grupos Cementos de Chihuahua (GCC) near Albuquerque.
 Centex operates the White Mesa gypsum mine near Cuba and 2 wallboard plants (Albuquerque and Bernalillo).
-Other smaller gypsum mines are operated in Sandoval and Dona Ana County.
 Two types of clay are mined in New Mexico: common and fire clay.
 Common clay is used for making bricks, roofing granules, and quarry tile.
 Humate is produced from five mines in the San Juan Basin, New Mexico.
-Aggregate production is at record levels with ~120 active aggregate mines in 2015.
+Aggregate production is at record levels with ~120 active aggregate mines in 2019.
 Aggregate is used highways, railroad, and home construction.
 Several commodities have future potential in the state.
 Although garnet has not been produced in New Mexico in recent years, at least one company is examining areas in the state for potential resources for uses as an abrasive.
 A company is examining Cretaceous black sandstone deposits in San Juan Basin for titanium, iron, rare-earth elements, and zircon.
 Exploration for beryllium in the San Mateo Mountains, Iron Mountain, and Victoria district is on-going.
 Kaolin is found in the Taylor Creek area, which could be economic as prices increase.
 The future of industrial minerals in New Mexico is excellent and should remain in production for years to come.